 Sleeping on board an aircraft is tough but following the advice of seasoned travelers on how to sleep on a plane is a good start to getting the rest you crave.
 Selecting the right seat can make a difference, some seats are better than others if you want to sleep.
 Read on to learn how to avoid noisy passengers and other annoyances of a red-eye flight.
 These are the top hints we found to ensure you get rest while en route.

-1. While booking your flight.
+1. Booking your flight.
 Pick a nonstop and if you must have a connection try to break it up into a long and short leg rather than two legs of the same length.
 You’ll have more time for uninterrupted sleep on the longer leg.